NewcastleRSE/republican-translation-networks/pages/events.md

 Would terms like ‘royalist’ and ‘parliamentarian’, ‘conservative’ or ‘liberal’ mean the same things to different people in early modern Europe, and why might they not?
 Are there terms that were simply ‘untranslatable’?
 And, if so, what might these ‘untranslatables’ reveal about either the culture of origin or the target culture?

-In order to tackle these questions, this workshop will look closely at early modern printed texts in a variety of European languages as well as engaging with different theoretical and methodological approaches in the history of political thought which might be useful in this context, including the literature of the linguistic turn and of German conceptual history.
+In order to tackle these questions, this workshop looked closely at early modern printed texts in a variety of European languages as well as engaging with different theoretical and methodological approaches in the history of political thought which might be useful in this context, including the literature of the linguistic turn and of German conceptual history.

 Speakers included Thomas Munck (Glasgow), Nick Mithen (Newcastle), André Krischer (Münster), Laura Kirkley (Newcastle) and Tom Ashby (EUI, Florence).